Skip to content

 Common WISP Mistakes That Create Compliance Gaps

 Having a WISP on file is not the same as having a compliant one.
-IRS audits of tax professionals following data breaches frequently reveal the same set of recurring gaps.
+IRS reviews of tax professionals following data breaches frequently reveal the same recurring gaps.
 Avoid these mistakes before they cost you.

 Treating the WISP as a One-Time Document

-A WISP that was written in 2021 and never updated does not reflect your current technology, staff, or threat environment.
+A WISP written in 2021 and never updated does not reflect your current technology, staff, or threats.
 The FTC Safeguards Rule explicitly requires your program to evolve with your business.
-Every time you add a new software tool, hire or terminate an employee, or change a vendor, your WISP should be reviewed and updated.
+Every time you add a software tool, hire or terminate an employee, or change a vendor, your WISP should be reviewed and updated.

 Copying a Template Without Customization